juniarta/node-express-server/README.md

 # **NODE + EXPRESS SERVER**

+## Description

 This project is an example of an Express server written in Javascript running on Node.js It was created for study / demonstration purpose only, but could be useful for others.
 There is no support, pull requests are welcome however.

+## Goals

+The final goal of this project is to create a "look-alike" WordPress in Node.js.
+There's no need for a front-end within this project, just the API is important.

+The first goal for this project is to create a microservice server that exposes a simple API.
+For details regarding this, look at `auth route`.

 ---